tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 *“I want to see my sister.”* I demanded.

 The nurse, a short man with a thick brown-red beard, dropped the clipboard he had been scribbling on in response to my defiance.
 It clattered to the floor.
 With a vacant expression painted on his face, he walked over to the door, opened it, and left.
-As the door creaked closed, I grimaced.
+As the door creaked closed, revealing a glimpse of the waiting shadows, I grimaced.
 The uncertainty of the oppressive darkness that lingered outside my room had, overtime, begun to cause me physical discomfort.

 I needed to know what was actually out there, but God, I desperately didn’t want to know, either.
 In a way, it represented my predicament.
 On the surface, I was in a hospital.
 But that was farce; an illusion for *someone’s* benefit.
 In reality, some terrible darkness loomed around me, pulsing just below the surface, spilling in every so often through the cracks in the masquerade.